Evolution of Microsoft identity platform

 For integration with Azure AD B2C (when authenticating social or local identities), you’ll need to register your application in an Azure AD B2C tenant.
 This experience is also part of the Azure portal.

-The application API in Microsoft Graph is currently in preview.
-Use this API to programmatically configure your applications integrated with Microsoft identity platform for authenticating any Microsoft identity.
-However, until this API reaches general availability, you should use the Azure AD Graph 1.6 API and the application manifest.
+Use the Application API to programmatically configure your applications integrated with Microsoft identity platform for authenticating any Microsoft identity.

 You can also use the MSAL libraries to integrate your application with Azure AD B2C.